acc15/asus-downloader-chrome/README.md

 Before you proceed you must specify several options by clicking on extension icon

-Application URL - URL to Download Master application (usually its http://router.asus.com:8081) Username - router admin username
+* Application URL - URL to Download Master application (usually its http://router.asus.com:8081)
+* Username - router admin username
-Password - router admin password
+* Password - router admin password

-Provided credentials won't be send anywere and will stored only on your current machine.
+Provided credentials won't be send anywere and will be stored only on your current machine.

 ## Usage